CephalofairGames/frosthaven-faq/index.md

 ### 0.2 About Me

 I am Bill (or dwarf74/dwarfSA in most places).
-I was a lead playtester for Frosthaven, and am currently a moderator of Reddit’s /r/Gloomhaven.
+I maintain the official FAQs for Cephalofair, and am also a moderator of Reddit’s /r/Gloomhaven.
 I'd like to give special thanks to general_cgo, gripeaway, and Nikki Valens for their help.

 ![divider](/assets/images/divider2.png)